redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 There are 2 parts in the request:

-* `applicationSelector` - used to search for the application based on the application's name defined by the `resourceRef` parameter and the `group`, `version` and `resource` of the application to be a `KnativeServing`.
+* `applicationSelector` - used to search for the application based on the labels that we set earlier and the `group`, `version` and `resource` of the application to be a knative `Service`.
 * `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `db-demo`.

 That causes the application to be re-deployed.